johnpmitsch/saferun/README.md

 http://saferun.herokuapp.com

 ## How to Interpret
-The scale goes from light blue, indicating a lower chance of danger to dark blue/purple, indicating a higher chance of danger.
+The color scale goes from light blue, indicating less risky places to go running.
+To purple indicating areas where there is a higher risk of running.